Laura Fuentes

 On average, 4 to 6 ounces of chicken is plenty, resulting in 1 to 2 kabobs per person.
 The size of the chicken pieces and if you’re adding veggies to the skewer will determine the number of kabobs unless you keep the skewers to chicken only and serve veggies on the side.

-If the chicken kabobs are not the star of the show and you’re serving a variety of summer side dishes, about 4 ounces per person of chicken threaded with veggies will work too.
+If the chicken kabobs are not the star of the show, there are lots of things you can serve with kabobs like a variety of summer side dishes, about 4 ounces per person of chicken threaded with veggies will work too.

 Can You Cook Beef Kabobs at the Same Time as Chicken?